bbj-lab/fms-ehrs/README.md

-This workflow tokenizes CLIF data (https://clif-consortium.github.io/website/data-dictionary.html) into `hospitalization_id`-level timelines and trains a small instance of Mamba on the resulting data.
+This workflow tokenizes CLIF data (https://clif-consortium.github.io/website/data-dictionary.html) into `hospitalization_id`-level timelines and trains some small LLM's/FM's on the result.

 The conversion script for [MIMIC-IV-3.1](https://physionet.org/content/mimiciv/3.1/) data creates 9 of